billykwok/facetat/README.md

 // Initialize
 const mq = facetat(
-  // A map from string to number
+  // A breakpoint map from string to number that can be of any size.
+  // You can name them anything as your want.
-  // { mobile: 1, phablet: 2, tablet: 3, laptop: 5, desktop: 6 }
+  // e.g. { mobile: 1, phablet: 2, tablet: 3, laptop: 5, desktop: 6 }
   { XS: 1, SM: 2, MD: 3, LG: 5, XL: 6 },
-  // The default unit when a unitless number is specified { unit: 'rem' }
+  // The default unit when a unitless number is specified.
+  // Accept rem, em, px, or other valid css units
+  { unit: 'rem' }
 );
 ```